Andy Jackson

 Publications (summary):

-1 Monograph: The Musin Rebellion: Politics and Rebellion in Eighteenth-Century Korea, University of Hawai`i Press: January 2016.
+2 Monographs: The Musin Rebellion: Politics and Rebellion in Eighteenth-Century Korea, University of Hawai`i Press: January 2016.
+The Late and Post-Dictatorship Cinephilia Boom and Art Houses in South Korea.
+Edinburgh University Press, January 2024.

-3 Edited collections: Korean Screen Cultures: Interrogating Cinema, TV, Music and Online games.
+6 Edited collections and textbooks including: Korean Screen Cultures: Interrogating Cinema, TV, Music and Online games.
 Co-edited with Colette Balmain.
-Peter Lang: January 2016.
+Peter Lang Ltd: January 2016.

 Organizer of International Conferences: